olefjaerestad/store/README.md

 npm run dev
 ```

 Then just start editing the code in `/src`.
-If using an editor with good Typescript support (e.g. VS Code), any errors will be inlined in the code as well.
+If using an editor with good TypeScript support (e.g. VS Code), any errors will be inlined in the code as well.

 > Note: Dev produces no output files.
 > Note2: No testing in browser (yet), so it's recommended running tests alongside developing.